kezoponk/Zyxel-P-2601HN-F1-reboot/README.md

 # Zyxel-P-2601HN-F1-reboot
-Got annoyed at the time logging in and out from my router just to reboot it<br>
+Got annoyed at the time logging in to my router just to reboot it<br>
 Enter username & password before using<br>
 ```shell
 pip3 install -r requirements.txt